zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 ✨ I learned some stuff about viking, therapy dog and Linux commands!

+### Day 39: April 5, 2022

+**Today's Progress**:
+- Reading book “Data And Reality” by William Kent

+**Thoughts:**
+Someone lend this book and comment this book as “50% of data and 50% of philosophy”.
+I like the way how the author starts this book by asking questions and throwing a bunch of examples to help people understand the questions.
+Learning by examples and clarifying with examples are the best way to go.

+Due to human language ambiguity, whoever got the power to define would have the greatest power, such as lawmakers and great innovators.
+Asking the accurate question is the most important for software engineers.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->